DataDog/hiring-engineers/answers.md

 ## Introduction

-Hey everybody (Hi Dr. Nick).
+Hey everybody!
+(Hi Dr. Nick).
 Thanks for taking the time to go through my PR, please feel free to reach out if there's any information I can provide or any questions you may have.
 I appreciate the opportunity to learn more about the Datadog team and thanks again for taking time out of your day to review my work.

 ### Prerequisites - Setup the environment